ptrckqn/cepetro/src/pages/index.md

 templateKey: index-page
 title: Central European Petroleum
 headingImage: /images/uploads/mark-koch-kirln3jjvnu-unsplash.jpg
-image: /images/uploads/Vibrator.JPG
 heading: Little bio about the company
 picOne: /images/uploads/obx-deployment.jpg
 picTwo: /images/uploads/boat_equipment_2.jpg
 picThree: /images/uploads/img_0477-2-.jpg
 about:
   body: >-
-    Central European Petroleum Ltd., registered in Alberta, Canada in 2006, and its wholly-owned affiliate, CEP Central European Petroleum GmbH, registered in Germany in 2008 (together "CEP"), were set up to pursue petroleum exploration opportunities in the European Union, initially focusing on Germany.
+    **Central European Petroleum Ltd.**, registered in Alberta, Canada in 2006, and its wholly-owned affiliates, CEP Central European Petroleum GmbH, registered in Germany in 2008, and Central European Petroleum Ltd SP Zoo, registered in Poland in 2017, were set up to pursue petroleum exploration opportunities in the European Union.
   title: Who We Are
 work:
   body: >-